springboardVR/Laravel-Ably-Broadcaster/README.md

 That's it!
 Public, Private, and Presence channels will all work as with Pusher.

 ### Testing
-Currently there is only basic unit tests based on the Laravel Pusher Broadcaster tests.
-To run them:
 ``` bash
 composer test
 ```